istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-kubernetes-services/index.md

 ---
 title: Kubernetes Services for Egress Traffic
-description: Shows how to configure Istio  Kubernetes External Services.
+description: Shows how to configure Istio for Kubernetes External Services.
 keywords: [traffic-management,egress]
 weight: 60
 ---